David Stewart (footballer, born 1947)

-David Steel Stewart (born Glasgow, 11 March 1947 – 13 November 2018) was a Scottish footballer, who played as a goalkeeper.
+David Steel Stewart (11 March 1947 – 13 November 2018) was a Scottish footballer, who played as a goalkeeper.
 After winning the Scottish Junior Cup with Kilsyth Rangers he was signed by Ally MacLeod's Ayr United for whom he played in two senior cup semi-finals.
 He then signed for Don Revie at Leeds United where he played when Leeds lost 2–0 to Bayern Munich in the 1975 European Cup Final.
 He signed for Ron Atkinson at West Bromwich Albion but didn't play for their first team.
 He then won promotion to the top flight of English football in his first season at John Toshack's Swansea City.
 Stewart saved a penalty in his one appearance for the Scotland national football team, a 1–0 defeat in East Germany in 1977.

 Early years

 Stewart was born in Glasgow, and on leaving school trained to be an upholsterer and carpet fitter.
 He played football for local youth sides Wellshot, then Shettleston Violet, from where he joined Kilsyth Rangers of the Scottish Junior Football Association.
 The Kilsyth club were winners of the Scottish Junior Cup in 1967; They beat Rutherglen Glencairn 3–1 in a replayed final after initially drawing 1–1 at Hampden Park before 22,000 fans.
 Stewart, Drew Jarvie and Pat McMahon were all signed by professional clubs after the final.